 This mode of welding is mainly used for long welding runs to reduce operator fatigue.
-In this mode the operator can press and release the torch trigger once welding arc is established and the output will remain active.
-To deactivate the power source, the trigger switch must again be depressed and released, thus eliminating the need for the operator to hold the torch triager.
+In this mode the operator can press and release the TIG Torch Trigger once welding has commenced and the output will remain active.
+To deactivate the power source, the TIG Torch Trigger switch must again be depressed and released, thus eliminating the need for the operator to hold the TIG Torch Trigger.